 - If you used eFile.com when you completed your taxes, a PDF copy of your return is stored your eFile.com account.
 Sign in and click on My Account before you download, print, and sign your IRS and state tax returns.

 - Gather dependent supporting documents about your dependent(s) and complete Form 866-H-Dep.

 - If you have a divorce decree, attach the relevant pages of the decree (including the first and signature pages) to your mailed return.

-- For example, you might also have to include copies of (have them notarized) daycare records, school records on official letterhead from a school, medical records from the medical provider, or social service records from the social service agency, or information from the place of worship that shows names, common address and dates.
+- For example, you might also have to include copies of (have them notarized) daycare records, school records on official letterhead from a school, medical records from the medical provider, social service records from the social service agency, information from the place of worship that shows names, and common addresses and dates.
 Include a letter with any other information you think would assist the IRS.

 - If you only claimed the Earned Income Tax Credit for your child, but the IRS has sent you an audit letter requesting more information from you, you will need to mail Form 886-H-EIC and attach any documents in the form supporting your EITC claim.
 Use this EICucator tool.

 - Once the IRS has received your documents, they will examine both returns - the return with the claimed dependent(s) and yours - and apply the tiebreaker rules based on the criteria listed below.
 The process might take 8-12 weeks.

 If you found out that you claimed a dependent incorrectly on an IRS accepted tax return, you will need to file a tax amendment or form 1040-X and remove the dependent from your tax return.

 At any time, contact us here at eFile.com or call the IRS support line at 1-800-829-1040 and inform them of the situation.
 Or, take advantage of low income tax clinics if this applies to you.

 IRS Tiebreaker Rules